 Manually built links are much more deliberate than natural link building.
 They’re links gained by asking businesses, influencers and/or customers to link to your website from their own platforms.

-Self-created links are pretty much what their name conveys.
+Self-created links are pretty much what their name suggests.
 They’re links you create by setting-up listings profiles on platforms like Google My Business, as well as links included on any forums or press releases.

 Be careful with self-created linking tactics, as some forms tend toward black-hat SEO, which is frowned upon by search engines and can result in your page being penalised.